datamade/wv-eitc/README.md

 ## Copyright

 Copyright (c) 2015 DataMade and Voices for West Virginia Center on Budget & Policy.
 Released under the [MIT License](https://github.com/datamade/wv-eitc/blob/master/LICENSE).

+This project is based on [EITC Works!](http://eitcworks.org/) by DataMade and Voices for Illinois Children.
+[See the code](https://github.com/datamade/eitc-map).